wouterbles/pyaugmecon/README.md

 A = PyAugmecon(three_kp_model(model_type), options, solver_options)
 A.solve()
-print(A.payoff_table) # this prints the payoff table print(A.pareto_sols) # this prints the unique Pareto optimal solutions
+print(A.model.payoff) # this prints the payoff table print(A.pareto_sols) # this prints the unique Pareto optimal solutions
 ```

 ### PyAugmecon object attributes
-After solving the model with `PyAugmecon.solve()`, several variables are results:
+After solving the model with `PyAugmecon.solve()`, the following object attributes are available:
 | Name                      | Description |
 |---------------------------|-------------|
 | `model.models_solved`     | Number of models solved (excluding solves for payoff table) |